DoctorWkt/acwj/13_Functions_pt2/Readme.md

 changes are mostly sensible.

 In the next part of our compiler writing journey, we will port our compiler to a new hardware platform, the ARM CPU on a Raspberry Pi.
+[Next step](../14_ARM_Platform/Readme.md)